Shiriny24/colossus/docs/source/halo_profile.rst

 ---------------------------------------------------------------------------------------------------

-Derive from HaloDensityProfile object represents a physical halo density profile
+Derive from HaloDensityProfile object
+A profile really means a description of the 1-halo term, but descriptions of the 2-halo term are generic and can be added to all profiles.
+Thus, they are generically implemented in the base class represents a physical halo density profile

+Can outer terms be added outside the constructor??
+No... _outerTerms

 WithOuter
 parameters can be changed, update routine some profiles demand cosmological knowledge